caraya/personal-blog/content/blog/machine-learning-image-enhancement.md

 rm -f ne?x*.pkl.bz2
 ```

-Pre-train the model using perceptual loss and algorithm that uses **convolutional neural networks** using a per-pixel loss and **perceptual loss functions** based on high-level features extracted from trained networks.
+Pre-train the model using perceptual loss and an algorithm that uses **convolutional neural networks** using a per-pixel loss and **perceptual loss functions** based on high-level features extracted from trained networks.

 ```bash
 enhance --train "data/*.jpg" --model custom